drangara/MFIX-Exa/docs/source_docs/Introduction.rst

 Introduction
 ============

-MFiX-Exa is a new massively parallel code for computing multiphase flow in which solid particles interact with the gas surrounding them.
+MFIX-Exa is a new massively parallel code for computing multiphase flow in which solid particles interact with the gas surrounding them.
 It is built on top of `AMReX`_, a publicly available software framework designed for building massively parallel block-structured adaptive mesh refinement (AMR) applications.

-MFiX-Exa relies on the same fundamental physics as in MFiX but the spatial and time discretizations differ.
+MFIX-Exa relies on the same fundamental physics as in MFiX but the spatial and time discretizations differ.
 Specifically,

 -  Fluid velocity is defined at cell centers; pressure is defined at nodes.